Magi

-Pervasive throughout the Eastern Mediterranean and Western Asia until late antiquity and beyond, mágos (μάγος) was influenced by (and eventually displaced) Greek goēs (γόης), the older word for a practitioner of magic, to include astronomy/astrology, alchemy, and other forms of esoteric knowledge.
+Pervasive throughout the Eastern Mediterranean and West Asia until late antiquity and beyond, mágos (μάγος) was influenced by (and eventually displaced) Greek goēs (γόης), the older word for a practitioner of magic, with a meaning expanded to include astronomy, astrology, alchemy, and other forms of esoteric knowledge.
 This association was in turn the product of the Hellenistic fascination for Pseudo-Zoroaster, who was perceived by the Greeks to be the Chaldean founder of the Magi and inventor of both astrology and magic, a meaning that still survives in the modern-day words "magic" and "magician".

-In the Gospel of Matthew, "μάγοι" (magoi) from the east do homage to Jesus, a child and the transliterated plural "magi" entered English from Latin in this context around 1200 (this particular use is also commonly rendered in English as "kings" and more often in recent times as "wise men").
+In the Gospel of Matthew, "μάγοι" (magoi) from the east pay homage to the Christ Child, and the transliterated plural "magi" entered English from Latin in this context around 1200 AD (this particular use is also commonly rendered in English as "kings" and more often in recent times as "wise men").
 The singular "magus" appears considerably later, when it was borrowed from Old French in the late 14th century with the meaning magician.

 Hereditary Zoroastrian priesthood has survived in India and Iran.
 They are termed Herbad, Mobad (Magupat, i.e. chief of the Maga), and Dastur depending on the rank.

+History

 Iranian sources

-The term only appears twice in Iranian texts from before the 5th century BCE, and only one of these can be dated with precision.
-This one instance occurs in the trilingual Behistun inscription of Darius the Great, and which can be dated to about 520 BCE.
+The term only appears twice in Iranian texts from before the 5th century BC, and only one of these can be dated with precision.
+This one instance occurs in the trilingual Behistun inscription of Darius the Great, and which can be dated to about 520 BC.
 In this trilingual text, certain rebels have magian as an attribute; in the Old Persian portion as maγu- (generally assumed to be a loan word from Median).
 The meaning of the term in this context is uncertain.

 The other instance appears in the texts of the Avesta, the sacred literature of Zoroastrianism.
 In this instance, which is in the Younger Avestan portion, the term appears in the hapax moghu.tbiš, meaning "hostile to the moghu", where moghu does not (as was previously thought) mean "magus", but rather "a member of the tribe" or referred to a particular social class in the proto-Iranian language and then continued to do so in Avestan.